 Involuntary Jailbreak: On Self-Prompting Attacks

 Abstract: In this study, we disclose a worrying new vulnerability in Large Language Models (LLMs), which we term involuntary jailbreak.
 Unlike existing jailbreak attacks, this weakness is distinct in that it does not involve a specific attack objective, such as generating instructions for building a bomb.
 Prior attack methods predominantly target localized components of the LLM guardrail.
-In contrast, involuntary jailbreaks may potentially compromise the entire guardrail structure, which our method reveals to be surprisingly fragile.
+In contrast, involuntary jailbreaks may potentially compromise the global guardrail structure, which our method reveals to be surprisingly fragile.
 We merely employ a single universal prompt to achieve this goal.
-In particular, we instruct LLMs to generate several questions that would typically be rejected, along with their corresponding in-depth responses (rather than a refusal).
+In particular, we instruct LLMs to generate several questions (self-prompting) that would typically be rejected, along with their corresponding in-depth responses (rather than a refusal).
 Remarkably, this simple prompt strategy consistently jailbreaks almost all leading LLMs tested, such as Claude Opus 4.1, Grok 4, Gemini 2.5 Pro, and GPT 4.1.
-With its wide targeting scope and universal effectiveness, this vulnerability makes existing jailbreak attacks seem less necessary until it is patched.
-More importantly, we hope this problem can motivate researchers and practitioners to re-evaluate the robustness of LLM guardrails and contribute to stronger safety alignment in the future.
+With its wide targeting scope and near-universal effectiveness, this vulnerability makes existing jailbreak attacks seem less necessary until it is patched.
+More importantly, we hope this problem can motivate researchers and practitioners to rethink and re-evaluate the robustness of LLM guardrails and contribute to stronger safety alignment in the future.

 Submission Type: Regular submission (no more than 12 pages of main content)